 Recent advancements in generative artificial intelligence (AI) have made large language models such as ChatGPT and Google's Bard widely available.
 However, overuse of these tools in this class can undermine your learning and curtail the development of your critical and creative thinking skills.
 In addition, AI outputs are often unreliable and frequently subject to bias.
-For these reasons, the policy of this class is that AI cannot be used at any point in the completion of class assignments, including discussion posts.
-Any or all of your assignment submissions and discussion posts may be screened by AI detection software, but the real penalty for AI misuse is that you will miss out on an opportunity to learn.
+For these reasons, the policy of this class is that AI cannot be used at any point in the completion of class assignments.
+Any or all of your assignment submissions may be screened by AI detection software, but the real penalty for AI misuse is that you will miss out on an opportunity to learn.